Plum Creek Parkway Widening

 From Founders Village to Downtown, Plum Creek Parkway is a key roadway that connects motorists to neighborhoods around Town.
 As part of its Transportation Master Plan, the Town is investing in the widening of Plum Creek Parkway, east of Gilbert Street.

 In fall 2019, underground utility work began along Plum Creek Parkway in preparation for improvements to the roadway.
-This spring, the project moves into roadway construction to widen the parkway between Gilbert and Eaton streets and add two roundabouts.
+Portions of the underground utility work were completed in May 2020, when construction began on the roadway to widen the parkway between Gilbert and Eaton streets and add two roundabouts.

 This project will improve traffic flow for Plum Creek Parkway, but in the meantime, motorists are advised to take alternate routes.
-During construction of the roundabout at the intersection of Plum Creek Parkway and Gilbert Street, traffic flow will be reduced to one lane in each direction, creating delays.
 The Town will maintain access into neighborhood streets throughout construction of the roundabout at Eaton.
-Work will begin on the roundabout at Eaton in April, with the south portion taking place first.

 Additional improvements with this project include a guardrail along parts of westbound Plum Creek Parkway, a new sidewalk, bicycle lanes and flashing crosswalk beacons to improve pedestrian and driver safety.